vatpac-technology/sops/docs/worldflight/Enroute/yssyypad.md

 Some aircraft will be handed off to KAT south of route on **H260**.
 When it's suitable, KAT must clear these aircraft DCT **BORLI**.

 ### Griffith (GTH), Oxley (OXL)
 GTH and OXL will be responsible for ensuring the separation of aircraft in the Enroute phase of flight.
-No sequencing actions are required
+No sequencing actions are required.

 !!! caution
     GTH should look out for aircraft converging at **BORLI** at the same time and level.
 Use vertical separation wherever possible.